The Gaussian Latent Machine: Efficient Prior and Posterior Sampling for Inverse Problems: Experimental Results

 \subsection{Posterior Sampling Experiments}

 We now turn to posterior sampling experiments that demonstrate some potential imaging applications.
-More specifically, we show how our proposed Gibbs sampling approach can be used to solve inverse problems.
-To that end, we consider the inverse problems of denoising and \gls{dct} inpainting with improper image priors of the form \eqref{def_image_prior}.
-We briefly describe these inverse problems as follows.
+More specifically, we show how our proposed Gibbs sampling approach can be used to solve a large collection of inverse problems.